 In an era where women are realizing #timeisup on inequality and feeling increasingly empowered, the number of women-owned businesses continues to rise in California, and incredible females are behind many of the state's most beloved companies.
 From acclaimed chefs such as Tanya Holland and Tamearra Dyson to legendary executives like Sheryl Sandberg, women across California are breaking stereotypes in their industries and forging new paths for women to follow.

 The best way to create lasting change and back female entrepreneurs is to buy their products or services.
 So, leverage your spending power and help small, female-owned businesses in the Golden State and beyond.

-13 women-owned small businesses in California
+13 women-owned small businesses in California to Support now

-1. Drifter Organics
+3. Drifter Organics

 Drifter Organics was founded by mother-daughter duo Dawn Marie and Micaela Hoo in Oakland.
 Due to Micaela’s lifelong chronic illnesses and inability to find products that wouldn’t irritate her skin, her mother took it upon herself to create custom body butters infused with essential oils for her daughter.
 When Micaela’s skin cleared up thanks to the high-quality skincare products, Drifter Organics was born.

-3. Monastery Made
+6. Monastery Made

-4. Ariel Gordon Jewelry
+10. Ariel Gordon Jewelry

 While working as a Hollywood publicist in 2009, Ariel Gordon Maffei launched her business from her Santa Monica apartment.
 She wanted to create jewelry that could be a wardrobe staple and transition well, so she began making highly customizable pieces designed to be layered and collected over time.